tukasa0001/TownOfHost/README-EN.md

 Decision : Crewmate<br>
 Victory Conditions : None<br>

-The ShrodingerCats have no tasks and by default, no victory condition.
+The SchrodingerCats have no tasks and by default, no victory condition.
 Only after fulfiling the following condition they obtain victory conditions.<br>

 1.If killed by Impostors, they prevent the kill and belong to team Impostors.<br>
 2.If killed by Sheriff, they prevent the kill and belong to team Crewmate.<br>